flightwatching/wilco-api/docs/UsersManual/Generalworkflow.md

 When you open a plane's timeline, you will see something like this:
 ![img alt](https://github.com/flightwatching/wilco-api/blob/master/docs/UsersManual/img/Timeline_01.PNG)
 A few notes to assist interpretation:
-* The yellow-green horizontal dotted line running through the timeline represents the present; everything below it is the past, and above it is the future.
+* The yellow horizontal dotted line running through the timeline represents the present time; everything below it is the past, and above it is the future.
-* Areas marked in blue on the timeline represent time the plane is in flight; the other areas are when the plane is at rest.
+* Areas marked in blue on the timeline represent time the plane is in flight; the other areas are when the plane is on the ground.
-* The messages marked in green are reports, and clicking them will take you to a dashboard with all the detailed information concerning the plane.
+* The messages marked in green are reports that have been decoded by the tool, and clicking them will take you to a dashboard with all the detailed information concerning the plane.
 * Messages marked in orange, like the one below, are alerts, and clicking on them will bring up the particulars of the alert, or a dashboard with the alert made visible.
+* Messages marked in grey are either simple messages with no dashboards, such as "Take Off," or messages that have not yet been decoded and assigned dashboards.
 ![img alt](https://github.com/flightwatching/wilco-api/blob/master/docs/UsersManual/img/Timeline_02.PNG)

 **How to navigate the timeline:**